 From bleakening hills

 Blows down the light, first breath

-This is a very popular form of the cinquain because of its simplicity.
-Instead of incorporating stress and syllables, it uses words.
+This is a very popular form of cinquain because of its simplicity.
+Instead of incorporating stress and syllables, it uses word counts.

 Dripping, slurping, smacking